leejoramo/UUCGV/UUCGV ByLaws.md

 Standing Teams are described in the bylaws.
 The Leaders of Standing Teams are elected at the Annual Meeting and are subject Term Limits.

-Ad-Hoc Teams are created by the Board either via Policies or on a temporary basis.
-Leaders of Ad-Hoc Teams are appointed not subject to Term Limits.
+Ad-Hoc Teams are created by the Board either via Policies and may be temporary or continuing in nature.
+Leaders of Ad-Hoc Teams are appointed by the Board.

 > Lee: Note: will the TLC have the ability to create Ad-Hoc Teams?
 Maybe the TLC can propose Ad-Hoc Teams for approval of the Board.
 This allows the Board to review the proposed Ad-Hoc Team Leader for meeting the Qualifications.